Set Default Values

 • Default value: Checked

 Every saved email will have "Needs Review" checked.
-Uncheck it in Notion once you've handled it.
+Uncheck it once you've handled it.

 Categorize by source